Kingz2020/Advent-of-Code/README.md

 # Advent-of-Code

-my results for the python programming challenge advent of code
+my results for the python programming challenge advent of code on this website : https://adventofcode.com

-- Day 1
-don't forget to add the aoc.xlsx file directly under the python file.
-This contains the list of numbers.
+- its several python challenges to keep warm.